amrvac/amrvac/doc/methods.md

 edges.
 User can select one of the following methods by select **typedivbfix** and related parameters in _mhd_list_ of par file.

+#### constrained transport fix: typedivbfix='ct'

+The upwind constrained transport method (Londrillo and Zanna 2004 JCP), using staggered grid for magnetic field, can preserve initial div B to round off errors and only works with finite volume schemes.
+Namely, it currently does not work with the FD scheme.

 #### Powell fix: typedivbfix='powel'

 For multidimensional MHD calculations the non-conservative form of the [MHD